 Scope is about communication and trade off, scope can change as new conditions unfold, but sharing what to stop, what to start, and what to continue focuses resources on reality's impact.

 Without this work upfront the project or product scope continually changes as people step forward to challenge the project or ask for change.
-See Scope or: how to manage projects for organization success, part 2.
+See follow-up post: Scope or: how to manage projects for organization success, part 2.

 Below is my first ebook, modified from a presentation I gave to the Project Management Institute Mass Bay Chapter on how to identify, manage, and control scope.